 - The policy limits (usually the current market value of the vehicle), and

-- The amount of the deductible selected by the purchaser (the higher the deductible, the lower the cost of the insurance).
+- The amount of the deductible you selected (the higher the deductible, the lower the cost of the insurance).

 To help you better understand comprehensive and collision insurance, our California personal liability lawyers discuss the following, below: